specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/modify-license-type/README.md

 ## Example 3

-The following command will scan resource group `<resource_group_name>` in the subscription `<sub_id>` and set the license type value to "PAYG" and enable unlimited virtualization license on all servers in the specified resource group.
+The following command will scan resource group `<resource_group_name>` in the subscription `<sub_id>`, set the license type value to "PAYG" and enable unlimited virtualization license on all servers in the specified resource group.

 ```PowerShell
 .\modify-license-type.ps1 -SubId <sub_id> -ResourceGroup <resource_group_name> -LicenseType PAYG -UsePcoreLicense Yes -Force